ruslan1b/CSharp-Core/README.md

 define integer variable a.
 Read the value of a from console and calculate area and perimetr of square with length a.
 Output obtained results. define string variable name and integer value age.
 Output question "What is your name?";Read the value name and output next question: "How old are you,(name)?".
 Read age and write whole information
 Read double number r and calculate the length (l=2*pi*r), area (S=pi*r*r) and volume (4/3*pi*r*r*r) of a circle of given r 2.

+Homework 3

+a) Read the text as a string value and calculate the counts of characters 'a', 'o', 'i', 'e' in this text.
+b) Ask user to enter the number of month.
+Read the value and write the amount of days in this month.
+c) Input 10 integer numbers.
+Calculate the sum of first 5 elements if they are positive or product of last 5 element in  the other case.

+Homework 4

+Create class Person.
+    Class Person should consists of
+              a) two private fields: name and birthYear (the birthday year).As a type for this field you may use DataTime type.)
+              b) two properties for access to these fields (only get)
+              c) default constructor and constructor with 2 parameters
+              d) methods:
+                    - Age() - to calculate the age of person -Input() - to input information about person -ChangeName() - to change the name of person -ToString()
+                   	-Output() - to output information about person (call ToString())
+                 	- operator== (equal by name)
+     In the method Main() create 6 objects of Person type and input information about them.
+Then calculate and write to console the name and Age of each person; Change the name of persons, which Age is less then 16, to "Very Young".
+Output information about all persons.
+Find and output information about Persons with the same names (use ==)